WISIT – The WifOR Sustainability Impact Tool

 Key benefits and uses:

-- Calculate social, environmental, and economic impacts along organizations’ global supply chains.
+- Calculate social, environmental, and economic impacts along organizations’ global supply chains, including Scope 3 emissions calculations in line with the latest standards.

 - Identify hotspots in the supply chain and empower organizations to address them.

-- Enable organizations to present their upstream social, environmental, and economic impacts for reporting.
+- Enable organizations to present their upstream social, environmental, and economic impacts for reporting, including a tailored solution for reporting requirements of the German Supply Chain Act (LkSG).

 How does WISIT work?

 The spend below is an example.
-It is subdivided into units including “Vendor”, “Vendor Country”, “Division”, “Reporting Unit Country”, “Product”, “Function” and “Product Code” – these are the possible “Scenarios”.
-The desired scenarios can be dragged and dropped into the right box, such as “Division” and “Product Code”.
-This calculates the impacts triggered, disaggregated by division and product code.
+It is subdivided into units including “Vendor”, “Product”, and “Function” – these are the possible “Scenarios”.
+The desired scenarios can be dragged and dropped into the box below, such as “Vendor” and “Product”.
+This calculates the impacts triggered, disaggregated by vendor and product.

 In addition, it is also possible to select whether the tool should calculate indirect, induced, or both as spillover effects.
 The supply chain level can be freely chosen up to tier 3.
 For sustainability indicators, a company can choose from social, environmental, and economic indicators and select between physical units (e.g., metric tons of CO₂) and monetary units (societal impacts measured in USD of emitted CO₂).